 "Okay, but what does it actually mean for my baby?"...

-That means that your baby might have problems with suckling efficiently at the breast or bottle, and causing compensating ways of swallowing.
-This may lead to nipple pain and trauma, poor breast drainage therefore leading to decrease in milk supply over time.
+That means that your baby might have problems with suckling efficiently at the breast or bottle, which causes compensated ways of swallowing.
+This may lead to nipple pain and trauma, poor breast drainage, therefore, leading to decrease in milk supply over time.